SMIMM1151U Process Development and Production of Active Pharmaceutical Ingredients (API)

 Competencies

 The course provides a solid introduction to working in process development.
-The successful participant will have the necessary knowledge in the area to
+The successful participant will be able to

-• Closely interact with specialists and work as project leader where process development is a part of the project
+• Closely interact with specialists where process development is a part of the project

 • Identify and explain common risks and problems in process development